spolivin/jobtracker/README.md

 A simple command-line tool written in Go to help you keep track of your job applications.

-You can add, update, sort, list, delete and clear job application records stored in a local JSON file.
+You can add, update, sort, search, list, delete and clear job application records stored in a local JSON file.

 ## Features

 - **Add** new job applications with company, position, status, and date.
 - **List** all saved job applications in a clean tabular format.
 - **Update** existing job applications.
+- **Search** job applications.
 - **Delete** specific applications by ID.
 - **Clear** all stored applications.
 - **Sort** job applications.